 The Dalmatian Coast’s largest city and the second largest city in Croatia, Split has become a popular vacation destination.
-The city itself can easily be seen in a day or two, but it is also a great central location for a number of day trips.
+The city itself can easily be seen in a day or two.
+But Split is also a great central location for a number of day trips.
 And while most of the city isn’t as stunningly beautiful as Dubrovnik, you’ll still find some beautiful historical buildings, plenty of great food, fabulous day trips, and some lovely spots to soak up the sun.

-Matt and I arrived in Split from Korčula by ferry on a hot, summery day, our last stop on our trip around Croatia.
-It was also the place where we spent the most time, as we had a few day trips in mind and were looking forward to some downtime by the beach and poolside.
+Matt and I arrived in Split from Korčula by ferry on a hot, summery day.
+It was our last stop on our trip around Croatia.
+It was also the place where we spent the most time, as we had a few day trips in mind.
+We were also looking forward to some downtime by the beach and poolside.

 Looking to plan your own trip to Split?
 Here’s how to spend your time: